The @Immutable Annotation

 Immutable objects are ones which don't change after initial creation.
 Such objects are frequently desirable because they are simple and can be safely shared even in multi-threading contexts.
 This makes them great for functional and concurrent scenarios.
 The rules for creating such objects are well-known:

 - No mutators (methods that modify internal state)

 - Defensive copying of mutable components

-- equals, hashCode and toString must be implemented in terms of the fields if you want to compare your objects or use them as keys in e.g. maps
+- equals, hashCode and toString implemented in terms of private fields

 Writing classes that follow these rules is not hard but does involve a fair bit of boiler plate code and is prone to error.
 Here is what such a class might look like in Java:

 Groovy makes it easier to create such classes using the @Immutable annotation.
 You only need this: